janvda/balena-node-red-eq3/README.md

  *Service Variables (S(X))*

 ## 5. Nginx Container
+### 5.1 Set the IP address in the nginx.conf file (Mandatory !)
+In order to assure that the Balena Public Device URL can be used to access your Node-RED editor and the Node-RED UI (for this you must add `/ui` to the public device url) you must assure that the IP Address of your raspberry pi is specified in the nginx.conf
 ## 6. Issues or Feature Requests
 Any issues or feature requests can be found or reported here: https://github.com/janvda/balena-node-red-eq3/issues